6ixfalls/sixfolio/src/pages/projects.md

 ---
 # **Completed Projects**

 There are infinite possibilities for what people can do.
 Here are some of my projects that I've completed.
-Many of my projects have been either done in private, or through commissions, which can be provided on <a class="no-underline" href="/">request</a>.
+Many of my projects have been either done in private, or through commissions, which can be provided on [request](/ "Home")</a>.

 :::: container
 ::: card icon="simple-icons:roblox" card-title="Pet Tower Tycoon" class-list="bg-red-600" href="https://www.roblox.com/games/11731663131"
 A Roblox tycoon game where you can build a tower, merge pets, and evolve them into higher ones.
 Fully scripted by myself in ~2 weeks.
 :::
-::: card icon="simple-icons:html5" card-title="QuickAbout" class-list="bg-orange-500"
+::: card icon="simple-icons:html5" card-title="QuickAbout" class-list="bg-orange-500" href="https://about.sixfalls.me/"
 A simple about page based off of the Comfy BetterDiscord theme.
 Uses lanyard to show the user's discord status and information.
 :::
-::: card icon="simple-icons:typescript" card-title="RPresence" class-list="bg-blue-500"
+::: card icon="simple-icons:typescript" card-title="RPresence" class-list="bg-blue-500" href="https://github.com/6ixfalls/RPresence"
 Custom implementation of a discord status/presence for Roblox, which utilizes electron and windows APIs to listen to processes.
 :::
-::: card icon="simple-icons:javascript" card-title="Github README" class-list="bg-yellow-600"
+::: card icon="simple-icons:javascript" card-title="Github README" class-list="bg-yellow-600" href="https://github.com/6ixfalls/6ixfalls"
 A custom Github README file, with dynamically updating repository data through Github Actions and the Github API.
 :::
-::: card icon="simple-icons:roblox" card-title="Baha&apos;s Globe Challenge" class-list="bg-red-600"
+::: card icon="simple-icons:roblox" card-title="Baha&apos;s Globe Challenge" class-list="bg-red-600" href="https://www.roblox.com/games/10058186232"
 A challange to, based off of data of cities, populate a 3D model with cities that you can explore.
 Completed in < 1 hour.
 :::
-::: card icon="simple-icons:typescript" card-title="Custom CDN" class-list="bg-blue-500"
+::: card icon="simple-icons:typescript" card-title="Custom CDN" class-list="bg-blue-500" href="https://github.com/6ixfalls/sixshx"
 A custom implementation of a CDN supporting ShareX storing files through S3.
 :::
 ::::